YuxiaoWang519/ywportfolio-React-/README.md

 to build ;
 npm build

-more: take a look into the
+more: take a look into the package.json file, under script, there is a list of command you can run and you can customize or put new one in there